-Montelukast has no or negligible influence on the ability to drive a car or use machines.
-However, individuals have reported drowsiness or dizziness.
+Montelukast has no or negligible influence on the ability to drive and use machines.
+However, in very rare cases, individuals have reported drowsiness or dizziness.

 4.8 Undesirable effects

 Montelukast has been evaluated in clinical studies in patients with persistent asthma as follows: